The following information is required for public posting by the Planning Accreditation Board.

 GOAL OF THE PROGRAM

-To educate undergraduates in a rigorous professional degree with specialization in design and physical planning who are capable of competing with planning graduate degree holders for a wide range of entry-level professional jobs.
+To educate generalist planners for professional jobs in urban planning, community and economic development, and other related fields.
 We are committed to good urban design and to strategies and policies that promote land use in the public interest and for the benefit of multiple constituencies.

 PERCENTAGE OF STUDENTS GRADUATING IN FOUR YEARS

-78 percent of students entering in 2009 graduated within 6 years.
-(4 years is the typical time to complete a degree)
+61 percent of those entering in 2013-2014 have graduated to date.
+(Two years is the typical time frame to complete the degree.)

-In a survey of students who graduated in the 2015 calendar year:
+In a survey of students who graduated in calendar year 2015:

-82 percent said their BUPD education prepared them well for their careers.
+- 78 percent said their MURP education prepared them well for their careers.

-100 percent said their BUPD education prepared them to analyze data quantitatively.
+- 78 percent said their MURP education prepared them to analyze data quantitatively.

-100 percent agreed or strongly agreed that their BUPD education prepared them to work collaboratively with others.
+- 100 percent agreed or strongly agreed that their MURP education prepared them to work collaboratively with others.

-100 percent agreed or strongly agreed that their BUPD education prepared them to understand issues of equity and social justice.
+- 78 percent agreed or strongly agreed that their MURP education prepared them to understand issues of equity and social justice.